ubccr/ccrdocs/pages/portals/coldfront.md

 for themselves and their group members or students.

 Getting started with ColdFront is easy and all you need is a CCR user account.
 Don't have one yet? [see here](../getting-access.md).
-Faculty members and PI's can use ColdFront to:
+Faculty members and principal investigators (PIs) can use ColdFront to:

 - [Request an Allocation](#request-an-allocation)